Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 There are two basic types of SRT handshake extensions that are exchanged in the handshake:

-- Handhshake Extension Message exchanges the basic SRT information;
+- Handshake Extension Message exchanges the basic SRT information;
 - Key Material Exchange exchanges the wrapped stream encryption key (used only if encryption is requested).
+- Stream ID extension exchanges some stream-specific information that can be used by the application to identify the incoming stream connection.

 The Initiator and Responder roles are assigned depending on the connection mode.